Every year, the Massachusetts Department of Elementary and Secondary Education releases a report card for each school and district in the state.

 Massachusetts is required by federal law to annually produce information about school performance for families and communities.
 Just as a student's report card shows how they are doing in different classes, school and district report cards are designed to show parents and community members how a school or district is doing in different areas.
 Report cards highlight a school or district's strengths as well as any challenges that need to be addressed in order to make sure the needs of all students are being met.

-What type of information can be found on the new school report cards?
+What type of information can be found on the report cards?

-The report cards provide a new way of looking at information related to overall school performance.
+The report cards provide a different way of looking at information related to overall school performance.
 They include information in a variety of areas that we heard from parents are important:

 How were families involved in the development of the school report card?